-The Apple Pencil isn't the only iPad stylus — try these alternatives!
+The Apple Pencil isn't the only iPad stylus — try these great alternatives!

 The Adonit Pro 4 features a highly luxurious and professional aesthetic, making it the perfect stylus to take with you to business meetings.
 It has a precision tip with a soft touch precision disc to help you get the most accurate lines possible.
 When you're not using it, just use the grooved hook to attach the stylus to your pocket, bag, and more, just like a high-end pen.

-The Note-M is one of the more unique Apple Pencil alternatives since it also doubles as a mouse for your iPad.
-It's magnetic, so it can attach to your iPad for easy storage, and it features a precise tip and tilt sensitivity.
-The mouse functionality includes left- and right-click buttons and a touch panel for scrolling.
-The multi-angled mouse sensor also works up to 5mm away from the surface.
+The best alternatives to the Apple Pencil

-The best Apple Pencil alternatives
+While both the first-generation Apple Pencil and its more recent sibling, the Apple Pencil 2, will always be the absolute best stylus for iPads, not everyone wants to pay the steep price for it.
+That's why there are so many third-party Apple Pencil alternatives out there that are just as good as Apple's, but for a fraction of the price.

-While both the first and second-generation Apple Pencil will always be the absolute best stylus for iPads, not everyone wants to pay the steep price of admission for it.
-That's why there are so many third-party alternatives out there that are just as good as the Apple Pencil, but for a fraction of the price.
-Of course, the biggest selling feature of the second-generation of Apple Pencil is the fact that it's capable of wireless charging on the iPad, and it has pressure sensitivity.
+Of course, the biggest selling feature of the second-generation Apple Pencil is that it's capable of wireless charging on the iPad Pro, iPad Air, and the new iPad mini 6.
+It has pressure sensitivity, which is what you need for digital art.
 But if you don't mind not having those features, then the savings work out fine.

-If you are looking for some recommendations, my current favorite is the ZAGG Pro Stylus.
-The dark gunmetal color is sleek, and it feels premium and hefty.
+My current favorite is the ZAGG Pro Stylus if you are looking for some recommendations.
+The dark gunmetal color is sleek and it feels premium and hefty.
 The precise tip means you'll be writing and drawing accurately, and there is tilt sensitivity.
-Plus, it even works with your iPhone with that capacitive tip, which is a bonus!
-For more information about how this one holds up, check my ZAGG Pro Stylus review.
+Plus, it even works with your best iPhone thanks to that capacitive tip, which is a bonus!

 Another fantastic option is the Adonit Note+, especially if you're a power-user.
-This is one of the few third-party styli that has pressure sensitivity as well as tilt sensitivity, even though it's only for supported apps.
+This is one of the few third-party styli with pressure sensitivity and tilt sensitivity, even though it's only for supported apps.
 And there are also two programmable shortcut buttons so you can really make the Note+ your own.
-For a closer look, check our full Adonit Note+ review.

 We may earn a commission for purchases using our links.
 Learn more.